openid/fapi/Financial_API_Grant_Management.md

 A grant id is considered a public identifier, it is not a secret.
 Implementations MUST assume grant ids leak to attackers, e.g. through authorization requests.
 For example, access to the sensitive data associated with a certain grant MUST NOT be made accessible without suitable security measures, e.g. an authentication and authorization of the respective client.

-In case of a transaction utilising grant mode `replace` where:
-- there is a requirement for immediate propagation of changes to grant's permission set and;
-- the new permission set is not a superset of previous permission set
-- the AS utilises self contained access tokens which do not expire within an acceptable window then;
-- the AS MUST revoke all tokens and effect this change by out of band means immediately
+During the execution of a transaction utilising grant mode `replace` it is possible that the results of the resultant grant contain a permission set which is not a superset of the previous permission set.
+Consequently, where self contained access tokens are in use and there is a requirement for immediate propogation shorter than the lifespan of access tokens the the AS should immediately revoke all relevant tokens by an out-of-band means.

 {backmatter}